akruszewski/gibl/manuscript/chapter3.md

 We built every component one by one, gradually.
 Some components are orthogonal - they are independent of one another.
 For example, `wallet` implementation does not call any procedures from `block`, and a `block` can be used independently of `wallet`.
 When we combine all of the components we get a nicely designed blockchain system.

 This design allows extending our system easily.
-In the next chapter we will extend it with peer-to-peer and smart contracts functionalities without changing the basic components.
+In the next chapter, we will extend it with peer-to-peer and smart contracts functionalities without changing the basic components.

 [^ch3n1]: In this case, this is a quoted expression (`'sha1`) but the algorithm itself is implemented in the crypto factories.